ElektraInitiative/libelektra/doc/dev/error-categorization.md

 or missing resources such as memory, RAM, etc.
 Examples are missing files, insufficient permissions or out of memory.
-This category forces users or applications to provide additional resources, create a missing file/ directory etc or provide the relevant permissions for Elektra to work.
+This category forces users or applications to provide additional resources, create a missing file/ directory etc or to provide the relevant permissions.

 ##### Memory Allocation ("C01110")

-`Memory Allocation Errors` are errors which come from failed `malloc` calls primarily as no more memory could be allocated for the application.
+`Memory Allocation Errors` are errors which come from failed `elektraMalloc` calls primarily as no more memory could be allocated for the application.
 Such errors will gain special handling in future releases.